What is Conductive Education?

 Group Work

 Group work provides a variety of benefits including: the opportunity for social interaction, increased motivation, healthy competition, peer support, and scaffolding (the opportunity for each participant to learn from others and teach others).
-Our groups are typically comprised of 4 to 8 particpants with a staff to student ratio of 1-1.
-The group creates a dynamic atmosphere for learning that increases motivation, which is instrumental for success.
-Participants are often willing to try activities in a group that may be too intimidating in a 1-to-1 setting.
-Each student's goals are addressed in a holistic group setting.
+Our groups are typically comprised of 5 to 8 particpants with a staff to student ratio of 1-to-1.
+The group creates a dynamic atmosphere for learning that increases motivation and engagement.
+Participants are often willing to try activities in a group that may be too intimidating in a 1-to-1 setting!

 The Active Daily Routine

-A Conductive day is based on the Active Daily Routine (ADR) which creates a structured framework for learning and ensures all areas of development are addressed.
-The ADR includes both Task Series and the transitions between them.
-Time “between” programs is carefully planned in order to promote active learning throughout the day.
-Toileting, transfers, eating, and dressing are all part of the overall routine of the day and are intentional opportunities for the participant to use the skills they have learned in a task series in a real-life situation.
-If a participant is not able to use a skill in their daily life it will not be beneficial.
-The Daily Routine ensures that all of the skills a particpant is learning are integrated into functional activities in their lives.
+A Conductive day is structured to incorporate all areas of learning and development.
+The ADR includes both programs/task series, and the transitions between each of them.
+Time between programs is carefully planned in order to promote active learning throughout the day.
+Toileting, transfers, eating, and dressing are all part of the overall routine of the day and are intentional opportunities for the participant to use the skills they have learned in programs in a real-life situation.
+The Daily Routine ensures that all of the skills a student learns are integrated into functional activities in their lives.

 The Task Series

-The Tasks Series provides the building blocks for functional movement by teaching small actions and movement strategies in various positions (lying, sitting, standing).
-Tasks in a Task Series are not exercises, but rather functional movements or activities that are broken down into small achievable steps.
-Each small achievement increases an individual's confidence and creates motivation for the next task.
+The Tasks Series (or program) provides the building blocks for meaningful movement by teaching small movements and movement strategies in various positions (lying, sitting, standing).
+Activities in a Task Series are not exercises, but rather functional movements that are broken down into small achievable steps.
 Through the Task Series an individual will learn how to bend and stretch their legs, open and close their hands, lift and turn their head, etc. These simple movements can then be used in functional contexts like eating and dressing.

 History of Conductive Education